Lysxia/gradual-eff-paper/src/Type.lagda.md

 ★≤ {A ⇒ B} ()
 ```

 Lemma.
-Every effect row is more precise than `☆`.
+Every effect is more precise than `☆`.
 ```
 E≤☆ : ∀ {E} → E ≤ᵉ ☆
 E≤☆ {☆} = id